EduardoGarciaEnriquez/carlos-garcia-portfolio/README.md

 ## 📄 Environment Variables

-Configure `.env` and `.env.local` for API endpoints and secrets.
+Configure `.env` for API endpoints and secrets.

-## 🤝 Contributing

-Feel free to open issues or submit PRs!

 ## 📚 Learn More